BEAN POD Overview Information

 Products containing bean pod extracts often claim to be "starch blockers."
 Promoters offer this as a rationale for using their products for weight loss.
 But research shows that these products do not seem to decrease the absorption of starch.

 - Lung cancer.
-Some research suggests that men and women who consume a higher amount of dietary phytoestrogens, such as isoflavones from beans and soy, have a 44% to 72% lower risk of developing lung cancer compared to those who consume smaller amounts.
+Some early research suggests that men and women who consume a higher amount of dietary phytoestrogens, such as isoflavones from beans and soy, have a 44% to 72% lower risk of developing lung cancer compared to those who consume smaller amounts.
 Men seem to benefit more than women.

 - Urinary tract infections (UTIs).